LoyolaChicagoCode/cs2-project6-arrayqueue-java/README.md

 # Loyola COMP 271 Lab 6

-# Team project
+# Individual project

-Work in teams of two.
+Collaborate with your classmates on a conceptual level but do not share code.
+Submit individually.

 # Objectives